top of page

 Last but not least, the roller handle is an important choice; a comfortable, ergonomic and non-slip handle is a prerequisite for an excellent result when painting.

-Take a good look at the walls and ceilings for small cracks or holes you want to fix before you start, and make sure there are no leaks, mold, greasy spots, or rust on the surface.
+Take a good look at the walls and ceilings for small cracks or holes you want to fix before you start, and make sure there are no leaks, mould, greasy spots, or rust on the surface.

 List of painting tools that you need before you start.